 The mind-body medicine team at Southeastern

-The mind-body medicine team at CTCA at Southeastern Regional Medical Center (Southeastern) is comprised of licensed professional counselors and licensed marriage and family therapists, as well as psychiatrist Dr. Michelle Schofield.
+The mind-body medicine team at CTCA at Southeastern Regional Medical Center (Southeastern) is comprised of licensed professional counselors and licensed marriage and family therapists, as well as clinical psychologist Dr. Jay Trambadia.

 "Our focus is on the emotional impact cancer has on a patient and their loved ones," says mind-body therapist Diane Schaab.
 "Emotions have a strong influence on the healing process and the immune system, and that’s why we’re here to help."